Manecas1221212/romance/chapter_06.md

 Anna didn't answer because she didn't know, and not knowing felt like standing in a dark room with something breathing behind her.

-Then the calendar invite.
-It came at 11 p.m. on a Tuesday.
-A 9 a.m.
+Then the calendar invite appeared.
+It came at 11 p.m. on a Tuesday—a 9 a.m.
 "Performance Review" with Tom Harrison.
+Twelve hours' notice.
+No context.
+No agenda.

 Anna stared at her phone screen, heart racing.
-Performance reviews didn't just appear with twelve hours' notice.
-She was up all night rehearsing what she'd say, what she might have done wrong, why now.
+Performance reviews didn't just appear like this.
+Was this about the SVP delay?
+Had she done something wrong?
+Was Tom having second thoughts?

+She was up all night rehearsing answers, preparing for questions she couldn't predict.
+By morning, her eyes were raw and her hands shook when she reached for her coffee.

 She showed up at 8:35, polished and prepared, exhausted and nervous.
 Tom's assistant looked confused.